History of Palermo FC: European years (2005–2013)

 After two successful seasons in Sicily, Francesco Guidolin resigned as coach and Luigi Delneri was appointed to replace him for the 2005–06 season, the first in a European competition in Palermo's history.
-During the summer football market, Luca Toni was sold to ACF Fiorentina for €10 m and a couple of young internationals, Andrea Caracciolo and Stephen Ayodele Makinwa, were signed to replace him.
-The team had a good start in the new season, most notably with an exciting 3–2 win against Inter Milan and a successful UEFA Cup debut against Anorthosis Famagusta, defeated 6–1 on aggregate (2-1 and 4-0).
-Palermo successively won the group stage, finishing above RCD Espanyol, Lokomotiv Moscow, Maccabi Petah Tikva and Brøndby IF.
+During the summer football market, Luca Toni was sold to Fiorentina for €10 millions and a couple of young internationals, Andrea Caracciolo and Stephen Makinwa, were signed to replace him.
+The team had a good start in the new season, most notably with an exciting 3–2 win against Inter Milan and a successful UEFA Cup debut against Anorthosis Famagusta, defeated 6–1 on aggregate (2–1 and 4–0).
+Palermo successively won the group stage, finishing above Espanyol, Lokomotiv Moscow, Maccabi Petah Tikva and Brøndby.

 Despite good European form, Palermo was not able to keep up its form in the league; Delneri was consequently fired in January 2006 following a 2–1 home defeat to Siena and Giuseppe Papadopulo was appointed to replace him.
-He made his debut at the helm of Palermo with a sensational 3–0 win to AC Milan in the Coppa Italia quarter-final return leg, taking Palermo through to the semi-final round for the third time in its history; they eventually went out to AS Roma on away goals rule, the score being 2–2 on aggregate.
-Palermo was also eliminated from European by FC Schalke 04 in a 3-1 aggregate loss, after having defeated SK Slavia Praha in the round of 32.
+He made his debut at the helm of Palermo with a sensational 3–0 win to Milan in the Coppa Italia quarter-final return leg, taking Palermo through to the semi-final round for the third time in its history; they eventually went out to Roma on away goals rule, the score being 2–2 on aggregate.
+Palermo was also eliminated from European by Schalke in a 3-1 aggregate loss, after having defeated Slavia Prague in the round of 32.
 Palermo ended the season in eighth place, and thus was expected to play the 2006 UEFA Intertoto Cup.
-However, due to the Serie A scandal of 2006, the FIGC stated they would not enter Palermo into the Intertoto Cup.
-In the meanwhile, Francesco Guidolin left AS Monaco to re-join Palermo at Papadopulo's place.
+However, due to the Calciopoli, the FIGC stated they would not enter Palermo into the Intertoto Cup.
+In the meanwhile, Francesco Guidolin left Monaco to re-join Palermo at Papadopulo's place.

 After the verdicts penalized numerous clubs, Palermo's overall position for that season was elevated to fifth, meaning they had qualified for the 2006–07 UEFA Cup.
-In the transfer window, Palermo spent millions adding players to their squad, including Aimo Diana, Mark Bresciano, Fábio Simplício and Amauri, but sold World Cup winner Fabio Grosso to Internazionale.
+In the transfer window, Palermo spent millions adding players to their squad, including Aimo Diana, Mark Bresciano, Fábio Simplício and Amauri, but sold World Cup winner Fabio Grosso to Inter Milan.
 The events led several football pundits to tip Palermo to do well in the season ahead.
 A very exciting start saw Palermo sitting on top of the Serie A table in September 2006 after beating Catania 5–3 at home in the Sicilian derby.
-Another notable victory was a 2–0 away win to AC Milan at San Siro stadium.
+Another notable victory was a 2–0 away win to Milan at San Siro stadium.
 The team started well also in the UEFA Cup by knocking out West Ham United.
-However, this time around the group stage proved to be more difficult than the previous year, and Palermo finished last in a group that contained Celta de Vigo, Eintracht Frankfurt, Fenerbahçe SK and Newcastle United.
+However, this time around the group stage proved to be more difficult than the previous year, and Palermo finished last in a group that contained Celta de Vigo, Eintracht Frankfurt, Fenerbahçe and Newcastle United.